Latte Filters

 date (string $format)

-Formats the date and time according to the mask used by the PHP function date.
-The filter accepts the date in UNIX timestamp format, as a string, or as a DateTimeInterface object.
+Formats a date and time according to the mask used by the PHP function date.
+The filter accepts the date as a UNIX timestamp, a string, or a DateTimeInterface object.

 {$today|date:'j. n.
 Y'}